ibm-cloud-docs/Db2onCloud/flex_scaling.md

 # Flexible scaling
 {: #scale}

-IBM® Db2® as a Service provides you with the ability to independently scale up compute cores and storage.
+Db2 on Cloud provides you with the ability to independently scale up compute cores and storage.
 {: shortdesc}

 As the number of cores is increased, memory is also increased.
 The updating of resources can result in an outage that can last up to 20 minutes.